 For all of these capital requirements, there are a number of changes in what constitutes regulatory capital, subject to a two-year transition period.
 These changes include the phasing-out of certain instruments as qualifying capital.
 HomeTrust Bank does not have any of these instruments.
 Mortgage servicing and deferred tax assets over designated percentages of CET1 will be deducted from capital, subject to a two-year transition period.
+CET1 will consist of Tier 1 capital less all capital components that are not considered common equity.
 In addition, Tier 1 capital will include accumulated other comprehensive income, which includes all unrealized gains and losses on available for sale debt and equity securities, subject to a two-year transition period.
 Because of its asset size, HomeTrust Bank has the one-time option of deciding in the first quarter of 2015 whether to permanently opt-out of the inclusion of unrealized gains and losses on available for sale debt and equity securities in its capital calculations.
 HomeTrust Bank is considering whether to take advantage of this opt-out to reduce the impact of market volatility on its regulatory capital levels.